thomasfaddegon/beat-trends/README.md

 Used React for the legend since it felt easier than adding a legend through D3.

 Added hover evnet listeners using d3 that increase stroke width.

+Add invisible wider path
+Another approach is to add an invisible, wider version of the line behind the visible one, serving as the target for hover interactions.
+This invisible line can have a much wider stroke-width but be fully transparent or match the background, making it easier to hover over without visually altering the graph.